stevleibelt/General_Howtos/network/notes/domino/fix_issue_in_calendar_or_busytime.md

 #stops the rooms and resource manager task on this server
 tell rnrmgr quit
 ```
 Go to the place where the `busytime.nsf` is located and mark it.
-You have to be ready to rename ist quickly.
+You have to be ready to rename is quickly.

 ```
 #write all cashed entries to all open nsf files and close the file handler